juntinyeh/aws-wafr-objective-helper/CONTEXT-HOW-TO.md

     ![Context Mapping](images/tempermonkey_context_meta_structure_example.png)

-* Under each question id, the json object can contain multiple key value items that represents the information you would like to display.
-  The key name will become the header of the section, and the value will become the bullet points item of the section.
-The value of the item must be represented with a list of strings.

-     ```
-     {
-     	"OPS 1": {
-               "Objective": [
-                    "Gain understanding on what is the business objective of the workload. ",
-                    "How does the workload impact the overall business ? ",
-                    "Gain understanding around internal and external requirements the business have. ",
-                    "Understand their current priority, and which areas they are willing to trade off"
-               ],
-               "Audience Context": [
-                    "Business Developement.",
-                    "Business Process."
-               ]
-          }
-          ...
-     }
-     ```

 * You can add additional section into the metadata by appending another key value items under the question item.
   When doing so, the value of the key must be a list of strings.